 You’re going to love this, too!

 More than a fashion brand, Maison Julien Fournié is a luxury experience that transcends trends and seasons.
-With a commitment to excellence and innovation, Julien Fournié continues to redefine the world of ultra-luxury.
+Driven by a commitment to excellence and innovation, Julien Fournié continuously redefines the world of ultra-luxury.

-Since December 2020, Julien Fournié has been developing a line of luxury bags and accessories.
-Initially, the idea was to offer handbags that could be seen in Julien Fournié shows and were previously reserved for haute couture customers.
+Since December 2020, Julien Fournié has been developing a line of luxury bags and accessories, initially conceived to offer the iconic pieces seen on the runway — previously reserved for haute couture clients — to a wider audience.